AzerAliyev11/algorithms/README.md

 # algorithms
-Implementation of well-known algorithms in an efficient way.
+Implementation of Quick Sort Algorithm in C++.